Asura-Lord/Password-Strength-Checker/README.md

-## 🛡️ Password Strength Checker & Generator
+## PassGuard🛡️: Password Strength Checker & Generator

 “Weak passwords are an open invitation to hackers.
 Strengthen your shield”